NateKulton/js_101/lesson_2/calculatorNotes.md

 6) make a function to make the messages that come to the console a little nicer looking like in my other calculator

+Now, it is time to make sure I get valid inputs.
+First I will maker sure I get m or y because this is a letter input and not a number I want to do it first.
+Because the others maybe able to be reused more than this one